MADHAVAN200/AskDB/README.md

 ##  Project Overview

 **AskDB** is a Gen-AI-powered solution that allows business users and decision-makers to query **MySQL databases using natural language**, removing the need for SQL expertise.
-In many production environments, key decisions rely on outdated reports or manual queries—AskDB eliminates this bottleneck by enabling real-time insights through a conversational interface.
+In many production environments, key decisions rely on outdated reports or manual queries AskDB eliminates this bottleneck by enabling real-time insights through a conversational interface.

-The system converts user questions into SQL, executes them on a live MySQL database, and returns the results in a clear, readable tabular format.
+The system converts user questions into SQL, executes them on a live MySQL database, and returns the results in a clear format.
 It is built using Streamlit and LangChain, and powered by Groq's ultra-fast inference of LLaMA 3.

 ---